Call for Abstracts

 If the authors have to disclose any conflict of interest, the category and company names* should be described after the authors' names in the second slide and at the end of the poster.
 For categories F, C and R, only class IV (over 5,000,000 yen) should be disclosed.

-* In the case of "Category P" (the author holds a patent or is in the process of applying for a patent), the company name need not to described.
+* In the case of "Category P" (the author holds a patent or is in the process of applying for a patent), the company name does not need to describe.

 If all authors do not have any conflict of interest to disclose, there will be a statement to the effect, “there is no conflict of interest to be disclosed".